News|Articles|July 2, 2026

 Encouraging Phase 2 Survival Results Support Pivotal Study

 The phase 3 trial builds upon findings from a phase 2 study evaluating aglatimagene besadenovec in patients with advanced NSCLC who experienced inadequate responses to ICIs.
-Among the 46 patients included in the per-protocol analysis, 50% remained alive beyond 24 months despite poor baseline prognostic features.1
+Among the 46 patients included in the per-protocol analysis, 50% were alive beyond 24 months despite poor baseline prognostic features.1

 Novel Viral Immunotherapy Designed to Stimulate Systemic Immune Response